 - Limited variety of safari animals (no elephant and lion)

 - Small park with limited road network

-The scenery is dominated by two types of rock formations.
-Huge, smooth, grey granite whaleback hills rise up from the plains.
-Even more dramatic are the balancing piles of angular shaped rocks – which look like a giant child's toys carefully stacked on top of each other.Want to visit Matobo?
+Two types of rock formations dominate the scenery.
+Huge, smooth, gray, granite whaleback hills rise up from the plains.
+Even more dramatic are the balancing piles of angular shaped rocks – which look like giant children’s toys carefully stacked on top of each other.